Integration theory for infinite dimensional volatility modulated Volterra processes: Stochastic integration

-where the integral is defined as an integral with respect to an $L(\caH_2,\caH_2)$-valued vector measure whenever it makes sense; note that $g(\intd u,s)$ has finite variation on all subintervals $[v,t]$ where $v>s$ by definition.
-Sometimes we will call the operator in \eqref{eq:defKg} the \emph{kernel} associated to $X$.
-Under the assumptions in \ref{ass:defintegral} and the ones that follow in Definition \ref{def:kernel} this linear operator is well-defined.
-We remark that this operator is the infinite dimensional analogon to the one which appears in \cite{vmlv}, which in turn already appeared in \cite{alosnualart}.
-In some special cases this operator can be rewritten.
+where the integral is defined as an integral with respect to an $L(\caH _2,\caH_2)$-valued vector measure whenever it makes sense; note that $g(\intd u,s)$ has finite variation on all subintervals $[v,t]$ where $v>s$ by definition.
+For all such $h$, $\caK_g(h)(t,s)\in L(\caH _2,\caH_3)$.
+Sometimes we will call the operator in (\ref{eqdefKg}) the \emph{kernel} associated to $X$.
+Under the Assumptions \ref {assdefintegral} and the ones that follow in Definition \ref {defkernel}, this linear operator is well-defined.
+We remark that this operator is the infinite-dimensional analogon to the one which appears in \cite{vmlv}, which in turn already appeared in~\cite{alosnualart}.
+In some special cases, this operator can be written in a different way.
 In fact, if $g(s,s)$ is a well-defined linear operator from $\caH_2$ to $\caH_2$, then

-Note that this is the kernel appearing in \eqref{eq:derivationintegral3}, and now it is obvious that \eqref{eq:defKg} is a generalization of it.
-If $g(\cdot,s)$ is absolutely continuous with respect to the one-dimensional Lebesgue measure on $[0,t]$ with density $\phi(\cdot,s)$, then
+Note that this is the kernel appearing in (\ref {eqderivationintegral3}), and now it is obvious that (\ref{eqdefKg}) is a generalization of it.
+If $g(\cdot,s)$ is absolutely continuous with respect to the one-dimensional Lebesgue measure on $[0,t]$ with density $\phi(\cdot,s)$, then obviously

 where the integral is understood as a Bochner integral.
 This situation applies in particular if $g(\cdot,s)$ is Fr\'echet differentiable.
-If $g$ is a shift-kernel, i.e.\ $g$ depends on $t$ and $s$ only through their difference, the kernel \eqref{eq:defKg} can be rewritten as
+If $g$ is homogeneous in the its arguments, that is, $g$ depends on $t$ and $s$ only through their difference, the kernel (\ref{eqdefKg}) can be rewritten as

-Going back to \eqref{eq:derivationintegral3}, we see that we can define the stochastic integral in \eqref{eq:defZ} as
+Going back to (\ref{eqderivationintegral3}), we see that we can define the stochastic integral in (\ref{eqdefZ}) as

+From the definition in the last line, one can see that the integral $\int_0^tY(s)\,\mathrm{d}X(s)$ does not depend on the particular choices of the bases $(e_k)_{k\in\N}$ and $(f_l)_{l\in\N}$.
+In fact, this can be shown for the stochastic integral as for the usual It\^o integrals in separable Hilbert spaces, and the trace terms is also independent of the choice of basis.

-Next we describe the domain of this integral.
+Next, we describe the domain of this integral.